 Sarah Zeller is the Campaign Coordinator for the Kentucky Center for Economic Policy, joining the staff in May 2015.
 Sarah previously worked as the State Director of Ohio Voice, a nonprofit focused on coordinating organizations working to increase the participation of underrepresented communities in our democracy.
 She has also worked in the Ohio Legislature and as the Legislative Liaison for the Ohio Department of Administrative Services.
 Sarah has an MA in Public Policy and Management from The Ohio State University, and a BA in Political Science and BS in Education from Bowling Green State University.
 Sarah serves on the School-Based Decision Making Council as a parent representative and as the PTA Secretary for Clays Mill Elementary in Lexington.

-Dustin Pugel is Research and Policy Associate at the Kentucky Center for Economic Policy.
+Dustin Pugel is a Policy Analyst at the Kentucky Center for Economic Policy.
 He joined the staff in October 2015.
-Dustin previously worked for BUILD in Lexington, where he organized and trained religious congregations to conduct research and advocacy on issues relating to low-income families.
+Dustin previously worked for BUILD in Lexington, Kentucky where he trained churches to identify, research and advocate for policy solutions to local community problems.
 He also provided policy research assistance for the Kentucky Council for Developmental Disabilities.
-He has a master’s in public administration from the University of Kentucky which focused on community and economic development, and he has a BA in History from Asbury University.
+He has a BA in History from Asbury University and a master’s in public administration from the University of Kentucky.

 Pam Thomas, Senior Fellow